rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-You can always split out smaller parts of your applications, be it functions or components, to make them concise, readable, reusable and [testable](https://www.robinwieruch.de/react-testing-tutorial/).
-For instance, the function which is passed to `this.setState()` can be extracted as higher-order function.
-It has to be a higher-order function, because somehow you need to pass in the result of the promise but also provide a function for the `this.setState()` method.
+You can always split your applications into parts, be they functions or components, to make them concise, readable, reusable and [testable](https://www.robinwieruch.de/react-testing-tutorial/).
+The function that is passed to `this.setState()` can be extracted as higher-order function.
+It has to be a higher-order function, because you need to pass the result of the promise, but also provide a function for the `this.setState()` method.

 {{< highlight javascript "hl_lines=1 2 3 4 10 11" >}}
 const resolveIssuesQuery = queryResult => () => ({